 Why Major or Concentrate in East Asian Studies?

 Students come to the study of East Asia from many different angles and for many different reasons: travel, popular culture, language, literature, history, religion, economics, politics.
 Some were exposed to manga or anime in middle school.
 Others might have enjoyed K-pop.
 Some had friends from China or Tibet.
 Whatever the initial motivation and whatever your particular disciplinary interests, the rewards of studying East Asia are endless.
 Columbia University has one of the strongest East Asian programs in the Western world, and EALAC department covers China, Tibet, Korea, and Japan in depth, with faculty in a wide range of disciplines, from history and literature to film and economics.

-Learning an East Asian language (which fulfills the College foreign language requirement) is undoubtedly one of the most rewarding activities, and our small classes and outstanding teachers makes this an indelible experience that you will be able to utilize for the rest of your life.
+Learning an East Asian language (which fulfills the College foreign language requirement) is undoubtedly one of the most rewarding activities, and our small classes and outstanding teachers make this an indelible experience that you will be able to utilize for the rest of your life.

 East Asian Studies will deepen and widen your understanding of cultural experience, past and present, while preparing you well for leadership roles in a variety of fields requiring both regional and global expertise.
-East Asian studies will prepare you well for the global marketplace, giving you important grounding in Asian civilization as well as writing and researching skills that will be useful wherever you go.
+East Asian studies will prepare you for the global marketplace, giving you important grounding in Asian civilization as well as writing and researching skills that will be useful wherever you go.

 East Asian Studies Major